 Cockatiels feature a distinctive crest that will express their emotional state and have long tail feathers that roughly make up half of its total length.
 Normal cockatiels are gray, with white patches on the wings.
 They have a yellow/white face with a bright orange patch over the ‘ear’.
 Cockatiels have a powder to keep their wings water resistant.

-Pied – Varying white patches cover body
+Pied – Increased amount of white patches of feathers cover body

 Lutino – Bird body is white and yellow with yellow/white/ orange face